calluxpore/DF_Thesis_Prototype_Feb10/README.md

 2. Using Google's Gemini AI, it generates a detailed description of the captured scene via its API.
 3. This description is then transformed into a stylized 2D image using FalAI's image generation API.
 4. The 2D image is converted into a detailed 3D model using StabilityAI's Text to 3D Model API.
-5. Finally, the 3D model is displayed in your virtual environment using GLTFast Package.
+5. Finally, the 3D model is displayed in your augmented environment using GLTFast Package.

-This technology serves as a powerful memory enhancement tool, allowing users to create personalized "memory palaces" at world scale - virtual spaces filled with 3D representations of things they want to remember.
+This technology serves as a powerful memory enhancement tool, allowing users to create personalized "memory palaces" at world scale - augmented spaces filled with 3D representations of things they want to remember.
 By associating information with these interactive 3D models, users can utilise spatial memory techniques for better information recall.

 ![Mind Palace XR Workflow](new_diagram.png)